 - eligibility for the Bursary fund

 Separately, the following information is provided to the AIRO and the HEA:

-- AIRO: Your address and Eircode will be provided to AIRO, to enable understanding of what areas are represented by applicants for the 1916 Bursary.
+- AIRO: Your address and Eircode will be provided to AIRO to enable an understanding of what areas are represented by applicants for the 1916 Bursary.
 No other information will be shared with AIRO.

-- HEA: An anonymised version of your information will be shared with the HEA, in order to comply with the 1916 Bursary Scheme’s reporting requirements.
+- HEA: An anonymised version of your information will be shared with the HEA to comply with the 1916 Bursary Scheme’s reporting requirements.